avanslaars/cycle_lessons/README.md

     * Define a `dom$` and make that an object with the latest dom values from the 3 component instances
     * Define a `state$` that will replces the existing one - object with the component values
     * render the view by combining state and external dom
+* Move render code out into a `view$` to clean up a bit, both in main and in the component

 ``` js
 'use strict'